xtatixone/.github/profile/README.md

 > <details>
+>
 > <summary>
 > <b>Why another framework, you ask?...</b>
 > <br /> Not a Css/Js framework.
 Actually not even a framework.
 > </summary>
 > <hr />
 > So what is it then?
 It's a **major fix for a minor problem**.
-A problem that
-> always manages to get in the way and turn into a constant source of
-> frustration.
-A worked on a few a landing pages in vanilla stack and it was
-> not a very pleasent experience HTML/CSS context switching, cascade hell,
-> scoping, style override, i hope i don't have to explain every one did went
+> A problem that always manages to get in the way and turn into a constant source of frustration.
+A worked on a few a landing pages in vanilla stack and it was not a very pleasent experience HTML/CSS context switching, cascade hell, scoping, style override, i hope i don't have to explain every one did went through those.
-> through those.
-Then i tried a few frameworks astro, svelte and react(i might
-> get a lot, of hate for this, but it never really got clicked for me).
-Then i
-> tried a few frameworks astro, svelte and react(i might get a lot, of hate
-> for this, but it never really got clicked for me).
-And in addtion to those
-> framework, every time these problems were stacking up as they scale.
+> Then i tried a few frameworks astro, svelte and react(i might get a lot, of hate for this, but react never really got clicked for me).
+And in addtion to those framework, every time these problems were stacking up as they scale.
+>
 > </details>

 > <details>